Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####getBounds()

-[<span class="ret tab"></span>](intro#types)&nbsp; Returns a Table of Vector information describing the size of an object in Global terms.
+[<span class="ret tab"></span>](intro#types)&nbsp;Returns a Table of Vector information describing the size of an object in Global terms.
 [Bounds](https://docs.unity3d.com/ScriptReference/Bounds.html) are part of Unity, and represent an imaginary square box that can be drawn around an object.
 Unlike scale, it can help indicate the size of an object in in-game units, not just relative model size.

 !!!info "Return Table"
 	* [<span class="tag tab"></span>](intro#types) **center**: The Vector of the center of the bounding box.